Liver inflammation in dogs can be a minor condition with minor symptoms or a major issue with dire consequences. Basically two forms exist.

 Diagnosis of CCHS

-In order for your veterinarian to properly diagnose this disease your pet will need a complete and thorough physical examination.
+In order for your veterinarian to properly diagnose this disease your pet will require a complete and thorough physical examination.
 He or she will also take into account the background history of the animal's health, the onset of the current symptoms, and any possible incidents of illness which may have led to this condition.
 Some of the factors which will place a dog at risk of acquiring CCHS are inflammatory bowel disease, pancreatitis, or an obstruction of the bile ducts which lie outside of the liver.

-The vet will also do a chemical blood profile along with a complete blood count and urinalysis of the animal.
+The vet will also perform a chemical blood profile along with a complete blood count and urinalysis of the animal.
 This will help the veterinarian to rule out other conditions such as anemia, high liver enzymes, bilirubinuria (bilirubin in the urine), and lymphocytosis.
 A possible outcome at this point is the possibility of the animal being diagnosed with cancer if the condition is causing swelling of the gallbladder and/or liver.
 At this point it may also be discovered that the bile is sludged which may be the cause of the blocked bile ducts.

 The veterinarian may also do a chest X-ray, abdominal X-ray and an abdominal ultrasound as a check for cancer and to visualize the liver, pancreas and kidneys for other abnormalities.

-If a closer visual exam is required the veterinarian may do a laparotomy.
+If a closer visual exam is required the veterinarian may perform a laparotomy.
 This procedure requires that the animal be sedated because the vet will pass a small tube with a camera into the animal through a small incision.
 This tube also has forceps at the end for the veterinarian to take biopsy tissue samples.
 With this tool the veterinarian will inspect the walls and ducts of the liver and pancreas and take samples to be sent off for biopsy examination at a laboratory.
 He may also take samples of abdominal fluids as well as other cell samples during this procedure.

 Treatment of CCHS